 After the 40s, it is time to get savvy about the symptoms.
 You might already have heart disease and may not know if you haven’t been keeping up with the preventions.

 Not everyone experiences sudden numbness.
 You might have chest pain or shortness of breath, which is related to an early sign that you have heart disease.
 So, going to the doctor for a full assessment is the best way of preventing heart disease.

 15. Keep a record of snoring:

 Snoring isn’t just for annoying your partner.
-It may be a sign of sleep apnea, a condition in which your breathing stops down while you sleep for around hundreds of time by making blood pressure levels rise.
+It may be a sign of sleep apnea, a condition in which your breathing stops down while you sleep for around hundreds of times by making blood pressure levels rise.
 It also contributes to heart disease and stroke.
-So, if you hear yourself snoring or getting complaints from the partner about your late night snoring, make an appointment with your doctor.
+So, if you hear yourself snoring or getting complaints from the partner about your late-night snoring, make an appointment with your doctor.

 16. Exercise regularly:

 Regular exercise surely will prevent you from heart disease.
 It helps to strengthen your heart, provides twice the reduction in body mass, reduction in blood pressure, and cholesterol levels.
 For regular exercise, you didn’t need to get so hard.
 You can either have 30 minutes workout, cycling for 20 minutes, or do a combination of yoga and exercise for most days of the week.